I feel extremely blessed to have a place to meet weekly in person surrounded by others in the community.

 IMCW ongoing classes offer instruction in Buddhist meditation and talks on the awakening of our natural love and wisdom.
 While the meditation practices derive from the Buddhist tradition, they are universal in orientation and address spiritual themes of concern to all contemplative traditions.

-Ongoing classes generally offer 30-40 minutes of guided meditation, followed a dharma talk.
+Ongoing classes generally offer 30-40 minutes of guided meditation, followed by a dharma talk.
 These classes are all offered on a dana (donation) basis.